CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/installhelm.png "installhelm")

+1. Then, you will add the az extensions required for K8s by running below command

+    ```
+    az extension add --name customlocation
+    ```

+1. Next, you will run the below command to upgrade the Azure CLI version

+    ```
+    az upgrade -y
+    ```

 1. Update the Arc enabled Kubernetes CLI extensions, so that we use the lastest k8s extensions for the lab.

    ```